Business Journalism, Wellness, and the Myth of the “Ideal Founder”

 Maybe it’s a 5-minute morning ritual on your team call, or a quarterly “reset day” where no one responds to non-urgent email.

-By challenging media myths—and sharing our diverse paths—we create space for innovation that’s as nurturing as it is disruptive.
+By challenging media myths and sharing our diverse paths, we create space for innovation that’s as nurturing as it is disruptive.
 If you’re ready to design your own legacy narrative, download the Millionaire Mindset Audit.
-It’s your tool to uncover the stories, systems, and rituals that will sustain you—and inspire every leader who follows.
+It’s your tool to uncover the stories, systems, or rituals that will sustain you and inspire every leader who follows.